‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘What for, Mia?
 You never take any risks.’

-‘Exactly.
-And do I look like I want to kill you?’
+‘That’s right.
+And do I look like I’m trying to kill you?’

-I know that he wants to touch me, but I show him not to.
+I know he wants to touch me, but I show him not to.

-‘Honestly, was this all just a very elaborate plan to make me have another drink with you, or do you actually believe it?’
+‘Honestly, I want to know.
+Was this all just an elaborate plan to get me to have another drink with you, or do you really believe what you’re saying?’

 ‘Come on.
 Do I sound like a living, breathing cliché?’

 ‘Then tell me, how did you jump inside the story?
-This is too much to be just a coincidence.
+This is too much to be just a coincidence, if I’m just a figment of your imagination.
 You wrote a new chapter, didn’t you?
-But it was about you this time.
-Why didn’t you at least change the scenery?
-You know I’ve always wanted to go to Mexico.’
+Why didn’t you at least change the setting?
+You know I’ve always wanted to go to… Mexico.’

-I’m not as good with role-playing, but I try.
+I’m not so good at role-playing, but I’ll try.

-I like him, in a weird, twisted, friends-would-blackmail-me-forever way.
+I like him, in a weird, twisted, friends-would-blackmail-me-forever kind of way.

-‘Because I am the girl of your dreams, I imagine,’ I say, dead serious, and take another sip of coffee.
+‘Because I’m the girl of your dreams, I suppose,’ I say, dead serious, taking another sip of coffee.